Updated on August 16, 2022

 As we return to campus for in-person instruction and services, campus access is contingent upon cooperation with the following health and safety requirements to mitigate the risk of COVID-19.

-All Whittier College students, staff, faculty, and contracted workers are required to receive the COVID-19 vaccine.
+All Whittier College students, staff, faculty, and contracted workers are required to receive the COVID-19 vaccine and booster.
 Please see the Vaccination Policy page for details.

 Before arriving on or moving about campus, everyone is required to complete a daily COVID-19 Health Screening using the appropriate online screening form.
 All students, employees, and contracted personnel are also required to self-report a diagnosis of COVID-19 using the online form.